projectara/greybus-spec/source/hardware_model.rst

 As a consequence, it is known whether the Module supports |unipro|, so UNIPRO is either UNIPRO_DOWN or UNIPRO_UP.
-If UNIPRO is UNIPRO_UP, then the Module may signal readiness for communication via Greybus :ref:`Protocols <glossary-protocol>` by setting MAILBOX.
+If UNIPRO is UNIPRO_UP, then the Module may signal readiness for communication via Greybus :term:`Protocol`\s by setting MAILBOX.
 Thus, MAILBOX either remains its initial value, MAILBOX_NONE, or is set by the Module to MAILBOX_GREYBUS.